Tony O'Neill

 Tony O'Neill (born in 1978, Blackburn, Lancashire) is an English writer based in New York.
-A one-time musician with Kenickie (1997–98), Marc Almond (1997–98), The Brian Jonestown Massacre (1999), and Kelli Ali (2001–04), O'Neill is also the author of several books including Digging the Vein (2006), Down and Out on Murder Mile (2008) and Sick City (2010).
+A one-time musician with Kenickie (1997–98), Marc Almond (1997–98), The Brian Jonestown Massacre (1999), and Kelli Ali (2001–04), O'Neill has written several books including Digging the Vein (2006), Down and Out on Murder Mile (2008) and Sick City (2010).

 Literary career

-Digging the Vein was a novel based on O'Neill's years as a heroin and crack addict as well as his experiences in the music industry, while the sequel, Down and Out on Murder Mile was released by Harper Perennial as a mass market paperback in November 2008.
+Digging the Vein was a novel based on O'Neill's years as a heroin and crack addict as well as his experiences in the music industry.
+The sequel, Down and Out on Murder Mile was released by Harper Perennial as a mass-market paperback in 2008.

-Sick City was released by Harper Perennial in July 2010.
-The plot revolves around two heroin addicts who try to sell a legendary sex tape starring Sharon Tate.
-The book earned praise from Barry Gifford, Sebastian Horsley, and Tom McCarthy among others.
-In 2012 the novel was optioned for the screen by screenwriter Jayson Rothwell.
+Sick City was released by Harper Perennial in 2010.
+The plot revolves around two heroin addicts who try to sell a sex tape showing Sharon Tate.

-A sequel to Sick City, Black Neon was published by Walde and Graf in German in August 2012.
-It follows the further adventures of Sick City's protagonists Randal and Jeffrey, and their adventures in the world of Santaria, art-house cinema, and their run-ins with a pair of lesbian pharmacy bandits.
+A sequel to Sick City, Black Neon, was published by Walde and Graf in German in 2012.
+It follows the further adventures of Sick City's protagonists Randal and Jeffrey, and their adventures in the world of Santaria, art-house cinema, and their run-ins with two lesbian pharmacy bandits.

 He also co-wrote the memoirs of NFL player Jason Peter.
-The resulting book, Hero of the Underground, was a New York Times bestseller published in July 2008 by St Martins Press.
+The book, Hero of the Underground, was a New York Times bestseller published in July 2008 by St Martins Press.
 Other non-fiction works include the memoir of the lead singer of The Runaways, Cherie Currie – Neon Angel: A Memoir of The Runaways (2010, It Books / Harper Collins).